By Christian Takushi, Independent Macro Economist & Geopolitical Strategist. 22 July 2019 – England. (release to public was delayed)

 The UK asked its military over the weekend to stand down and its Foreign Office to appease Teheran for the 2nd time in two weeks.
 This is likely to embolden Iran and many other Oriental nations even further.

 Developments in the Middle East are underpinning the “hypothesis” that President Trump’s cautious stance ahead of the 2020 Campaign is being taken advantage of .. by a growing number of Oriental nations & groups.
 From Northern Africa to India and China ..
-US and British foes are feeling emboldened and steeping up their aggressive behaviour.
-President Trump is likely to receive a tough lesson in Oriental studies: Any perceived sign of weakness in the Orient sets off aggression!
+US and British foes are feeling emboldened and stepping up their aggressive behaviour.
+President Trump is likely to receive a tough lesson in Oriental studies: Any perceived sustained sign of weakness in the Orient sets off aggression!
 Turkey, Israel and Saudi Arabia are actually often criticised by Western capitals for their immediate harsh retaliations to any attacks.
+But there are reasons why they are compelled to do that – often to avoid a greater confrontation.

 West may have to pay a high price